azambrano43/spotify-auto-liker/README.md

 ## Notes
 - Each user will need to authenticate their Spotify account through the browser and grant permissions to the application to work.
+- Remember to replace variable 'your_client_id' at the beginning of 'spotify-liker.py' with your own client_id (Create this on Spotify for Developers).

 ## Acknowledgements

 I would like to express my gratitude to [caseychu](https://github.com/caseychu) for the authentication method used in `spotify-backup.py`, which was adapted for use in this project.
-Additionally, I sincerely thank [caseychu](https://github.com/caseychu) for their work and apologize for using their Spotify Developer client ID.
-Please rest assured that it was used with the best of intentions and only for the purposes of this project.